 Today, Encore.org announced 15 semi-finalists for The Encore Prize: Generation to Generation Challenge.
-Each of them has a great answer to that question and is seeking your help in their quest to win one of two $50,000 awards.
+Each of them has a great answer to that question.

 “Millions of kids growing up in challenging circumstances need more caring adults in their lives,” said Generation to Generation Campaign Director Eunice Lin Nichols.
 “The Encore Prize will invest in innovators who bring the generations together, delivering the strength of encore talent to vulnerable kids.”

 Here are the 15 semi-finalists for the 2017 Encore Prize: Gen2Gen Challenge.

 - Benchwarmers (Los Angeles, CA) connects empathetic and supportive coaches age 50+ to kids who are not considered athletic, giving youngsters a chance to build their self-esteem through playing basketball.

 - Braid Mission (San Francisco, CA) engages experienced adults as facilitators of cross-generational teams of mentors with youth in foster care.